koberlander/book-app-frontend/README.md

 ------
 There are a few outstanding issues to be ironed out in future releases:
  1) Backend had connect issues (CORS) so used dummy data for testing and added console.logs within callback methods to indicate when the database was being updated via a fetch call.
+ 2) On form submit when editing or adding a book, the page does not currently redirect to the home page so you must manually navigate to http://localhost:3000/api/books to see the changes.
+The redirect action is forthcoming.

 The backend is a Node.js RESTful API.
 See that repository [here](https://github.com/koberlander/book-app).